cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 The fields in the AnnotatedWelcome have the following semantics:

 `welcome`:
-: A MLSMessage containing PrivateMessage or PublicMessage with `content_type` `commit`, together with a membership proof for the sender.
+: A Welcome message, together with a membership proof for the sender relative to the ratchet tree specified in the Welcome.

 `joiner_membership_proof`:
 : A proof of the receipient's membership in the ratchet tree specified in the